opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Git compiled to JS is simipler.

 You import Git SDK (that wraps around isomorphic git).
-Maybe the big difference and I don't know perhaps the whole idea is that you need to have the file system
+Maybe the big difference and I don't know perhaps the whole idea is that you need to have the file system.

+The trouble here is extending isomorphic git to support all the features we need such as sparse-checkout and perhaps more.

+In theory libkit2 is quite mature, you can most likely already make sparse-checkout work with clever arrangement of existing commands.